Device Lifecycle FAQs

 Can we replace current desktops with new desktops through the programme?

-Device Lifecycle provides standard model laptops, in line with the new Ways of Working policy.
+Device Lifecycle provides standard model laptops, in line with the New Ways of Working policy.
 New desktops can be ordered by your department through the Hardware Exception process.

-I currently use a desktop, does that mean I have a laptop in the office and a second for home use?
+Can I have a laptop in the office and a second for home use?

 We do not provide separate equipment for remote working.
 The University is committed to providing appropriate equipment for a colleague to perform their role on campus, which as we move to more flexible spaces will involve the provision of suitable portable devices, i.e. laptops.
 For more information on Smart Working, see the relevant pages on the HR website.